rarula/MapleServer/README.md

 ```

 2. Create an instance of MapleServer.
    Enter the value of `rcon.password` in `password` and the path to the server directory in `directoryPath`.
+   In `args` enter the command options and arguments to start the server.
 ```js
 const { MapleServer } = require('maple-server');